GenerEOS/Qtest/docs/api/symbol.md

 # Symbol

-The Symbol class represents an eosio tokens symbol code (ex.
+The Symbol class represents an Antelope tokens symbol code (ex.
 "EOS") and it's precision.
 The symbol class will rarely need to be used directly.

 ## Constructor
 ### constructor(decimal: number, symbol: string): Symbol